altixco/altixco.github.io/_posts/2020-12-15-How To Use Rsync to Sync Local and Remote Directories.md

 ```
 > Which means copy the `directory` to the remote path

+> *-a* is for archive mode, corresponds to the options -rlptgoD all at the same time, ensures that symbolic links, devices, attributes, permissions, ownerships, etc. are preserved in the transfer.

+> *-v* means verbose

 In case you need to copy the contents of a directory then use
 ```
 rsync -av directory/ remote_user@hostname.com:/remote/path/